 Phase 2: cross-chain expansion

-According to white paper v5.5, Phase 2 covers:
+According to white paper v3.7, Phase 2 covers:

-Cross-chain bridge infrastructure: Expanded interoperability tooling beyond the 13-chain native settlement already built into the execution layer.
-The white paper does not detail the specific additional chains or bridge mechanisms at this stage.
+Cross-chain infrastructure: Expanded interoperability tooling beyond the 10 confirmed chains already supported in the execution layer.
+The white paper does not specify which additional chains are targeted at this stage.

 Public observability dashboard: A network monitoring interface giving external observers visibility into validator performance, consensus health, and cross-chain settlement activity.
 This makes the TEE validation architecture verifiable by anyone, not just those reading the attestation data directly from the blockchain.